 7. Central China with my sister

-We landed in Hong Kong, only to be directed to a secret (local) terminal in the basement that looks nothing like “international Hong Kong Airport” then put on a shuttle out to a tiny plane filled with Chinese residents and us.
+We landed in Hong Kong, only to be directed to a terminal in the basement then put on a shuttle out to a tiny plane.

 We arrived in Chongqing, traveled the countryside and made our way to Chengdu.
-No one spoke English and if my friend who had been living there for a year hadn’t met us, the trip would’ve been impossible for us.
-Literally, because of the language barrier.
-Locals kept taking my photo because they had never seen anyone with blond hair.
-(If you’ve seen me which I am guessing you have, you know that I do not have blond hair by Western standards.)
+English was not widely spoken, and if my friend who had been living there for a year hadn’t met us, the trip would’ve felt impossible for us because of the language barrier.

 8. Austria with Dan

 Love Austria.
 Along with Switzerland – the Alps are arguably my favorite part of Europe aside from the Mediterranean coastal cities.
 Austria was just WAY more affordable than Switzerland – so yay!
 We loved Vienna and loved the magical mountainside town of Halstatt.

 This one might come as a surprise but little ole’ Whitefish, Montana and the surrounding areas – and nearby Glacier National Park – honestly gave me a love for the outdoors at the ripe ole’ age of 30 that I had never experienced before!
 I loved adventuring out and exploring in the outdoor activities, visiting the Park, seeing the gorgeous landscapes, learning about hiking and camping – truly, I’d never done it before! – and now I much more excited about visiting more destinations like that with my boys!

 10. Sonoma, CA – multiple times with different people